|A removable enclosure is created to keep the injured chicken with the flock.

 I went over and helped.
-The wound was severe.
-It was large, open, bloody and unable to be sutured.
-You could see the bone.
-The soft tissues were swollen.
-She would need to be separated from the flock for months to allow this wound to heal properly.
-We were going to need to create a chicken hospital.
+The wound is severe.
+It is large, open, bloody and cannot be sutured.
+You can see the bone.
+The soft tissues are swollen.
+She needs to be separated from the flock for months to allow this wound to heal properly.
+We need to create a chicken hospital.
 Without a safe haven, the other chickens would continue to peck at Midnight’s injury.
 With various scraps of wood, we quickly constructed a chicken hospital that could remain in the coop.
 It was advantageous to create something that could stay in the coop for a few reasons including:

 1. Familiar surroundings allow Midnight to be comfortable and remain in her home.

-2. She is still with her family and should be able to reintegrate into the flock without a problem once her wounds heal.
+2. She is still with her family and will be able to reintegrate into the flock without a problem once her wounds heal.

 3. She is safe in the coop away from predators.

-4. She still has company as chickens have a flock mentality.
+4. She has company, as chickens have a flock mentality.